Annual Reports to

 http://www.paulvanraden.com/VanRaden_Family_Audio_1986.htm

-While cleaning out my old office files at
+While cleaning out my old office files

-adapting those slides to the audience
+MN, adapting those slides to the

-Genetics class.
-The next day he found the grades from that 1980 class and
+mentioned his Population Genetics class.
+The next day he found the grades from

-reported that I was the only student who got an A+ in that year.
-He retired from
+that 1980 class and reported that I was the only student who got an A+ in that

-U IL several years ago but then taught international courses on how to write
+year.
+He retired from U IL several years ago but then taught international

-My scientific meetings in 2024 were in W
+My scientific meetings in 2024 were in

-Palm Beach, FL and in Bled, Slovenia.
+W Palm Beach, FL and in Bled, Slovenia.
 The main topics of my speeches at both

 were about how cow and bull owners all around the world now directly use the US